syga19/FileSystemBrowser/README.md

 # File System Browser

-This is a simple webpage which allows you to walk through local directories or create them.
-Also you can download, delete or upload file.
-To see the files and directories it is necessary to log in.
+This simple webpage allows you to create directories for your uploading files.
+Also the files can be deleted or downloaded by you.
+To manage your directories and files it is necessary to log in.

-Technologies were used for this project:
+For this project were used technologies:
 - PHP 7.3,
 - SASS,
 - HTML.